EKON-YAZILIM/ServicesDAO/README.md

 dao_rabbitmq user interface adress is http://localhost:15672<br>

 ## Usage
+The test application is live at here[http://3.128.180.61:8895/].

 After entering the valid SMTP credentials to appsettings.json file you can complete sign up process with e-mail verification.
 Also a sign up process can be completed manually by updating Users table in the daodb database.<br>

+The voting part of the application is a separate module and is not available in this repostory.<br>
-The voting part of the application can be found as a separate module and as a stand-alone project at the link[https://github.com/EKON-YAZILIM/ServicesDAO_VotingEngine.git].
+The voting engine and reputation service can be found as a stand-alone project at this link[https://github.com/EKON-YAZILIM/ServicesDAO_VotingEngine.git].<br>

 ## Develop
 All applications can be built and run in their own docker containers with the following command;